Full Year Report June 2017

-From the Chairman and Managing Director
+From the Chairman and Chief Executive Officer

 The Directors are pleased to present the consolidated financial result of Freightways Limited (Freightways) for the year ended 30 June 2017.
 This report discusses the result, reviews the operations of each division and provides an outlook for the financial year ahead.